delcypher/klee-doxygen-webservice/README.md

 KLEE Doxygen web service
 ========================

-This is a simple python web application built on top of Flask that creates a simple server to act as a receiver for post-receive notifications from GitHub.
+This is a simple python web application built on top of Flask and Tornado that creates a simple server to act as a receiver for post-receive notifications from GitHub.

 It's specific goal is to regenerate doxygen documentation for the KLEE project when necessary (i.e. when a new commit is made).